symbolicdata/symbolicdata.github.io/FreeAlgebras.Ontology.markdown

 #### Metadata and Semantics

-All Free Algebra instances belong to the owl:Class **sd:FreeAlgebra** that is the rdfs:domain of the predicates
+All Free Algebra instances belong to the owl:Class **sd:FreeAlgebra** with predicates

 -   sd:hasVariables Literal - comma separated list of (non commuting) variables
 -   sd:hasParameters Literal - comma separated list of (commuting) parameters